The-Marcy-Lab-School/7-0-2-assignment/README.md

 ![demo](./demo.gif)

-## Features
+## Tech Checklist

-1. When a user first load the app, they should see 3 gifs from today's [Trending Gifs](https://developers.giphy.com/docs/api/endpoint#trending) **as an unordered list**.
+- [ ] When a user first load the app, they should see 3 gifs from today's [Trending Gifs](https://developers.giphy.com/docs/api/endpoint#trending) **as an unordered list**.
+- [ ] The user can search for gifs using the [Giphy API](https://developers.giphy.com/docs/api/endpoint#search)
-2. The user should be able to [search for gifs](https://developers.giphy.com/docs/api/endpoint#search).
-You app should update the gifs on the page, displaying 3 at a time, **every time the user clicks the Find Gifs button**.
+- [ ] The app updates the gifs on the page, displaying 3 at a time, **every time the user clicks the Find Gifs button**.
+- [ ] The form is a controlled form.
-3. As a bonus, modify the `useEffect` hook to be retriggered whenever the user input changes.
+- [ ] As a bonus, modify the `useEffect` hook to be re-triggered whenever the user input changes.

 ## Set Up